in effect - in fact, so far as the result is concerned

 shooting up - sprouting, sudden or rapid growth + show up - to put in an appearance.

-Bolshevism - the doctrines and practices of the Bolsheviks + How Buckley shot the Russian General (motif).
+Bolshevism - the doctrines and practices of the Bolsheviks

 Schott - according to Mr Ellmann, Joyce's "no 1 pupil" in Trieste.
 "What's he like?"
 "A horseface," Joyce said.
 In FW, Schott becomes Joyce, lectured to by Professor Jones or Wyndham Lewis + Schotten (ger) - Scots + Baum (ger) - tree.

-Red Terror - the persecution of opponents by the Bolsheviks after the Russian revolution
+Red Terror - the persecution of opponents by the Bolsheviks after the Russian revolution.

 White Terror - applied to the counter-revolution that followed the Red Terror

-fund - source of supply; a permanent stock that can be drawn upon; a stock or sum of money
+fund - source of supply; a permanent stock that can be drawn upon; a stock or sum of money.

 in fine - to conclude or sum up; finally, in short

-intercellular - situated between or among cells + {the letter is an ancient message from a cell of slave rebels}
+intercellular - situated between or among cells

-dead hand - the influence of the dead on the living or of the past on the present; an oppressive and retarding influence
+dead hand - the influence of the dead on the living or of the past on the present; an oppressive and retarding influence.

-froggy - rel. to or resembling frogs; French
+froggy - rel. to or resembling frogs; French + foggy

-merge - to plunge or dip in a liquid; to sink and disappear, to be swallowed up and lost to view, lose character or identity by absorption into something else
+merge - to plunge or dip in a liquid; to sink and disappear, to be swallowed up and lost to view, lose character or identity by absorption into something else.

-My Old Howth Gun (song)
+song My Old Howth Gun

 est modest in verbos (l) - there is limit in words